juanfont/headscale/docs/dns-records.md

 ## Goal

-This documentation has the goal of showing how a user can set custom DNS records client with `headscale`s magic dns.
+This documentation has the goal of showing how a user can set custom DNS records with `headscale`s magic dns.
-An example usecase is to serve apps on the same host via a reverse proxy like NGinX, in this case a prometheus monitoring stack.
+An example use case is to serve apps on the same host via a reverse proxy like NGINX, in this case a Prometheus monitoring stack.
 This allows to nicely access the service with "http://grafana.myvpn.example.com" instead of the hostname and portnum combination "http://hostname-in-magic-dns.myvpn.example.com:3000".

 ## Setup